saniaky/Coursera-Machine-Learning/README.md

   - NOTES
     - LR ~= SVM without kernel.
     - Neural Networks works well, but maybe slower to train.

+## Week 8
+- Unsupervised Clusterization Algorithm: K-Means
+  - K-Means: Init; Repeat: Cluster assignment, Move Centroids
+  - How to pick initial params - choose random.
+  - Number of random initializatino - 50-1000
+  - How to choose K?
+"Elbow" method and manually.
+- Dimensionality reduction: PCA
+  - Data preprocessing: feature scaling / mean normalization
+  - Compute covariance matrix Sigma (svd - singular value decomposition, eig) svd = eig if applied to covariance matrix
+  - Compute "eighvectors"
+  - Reconstruction
+  - How to choose number of principal components?
+85-99% variance is retained.
+  - In reality data is reduced in 5-10 times
+  - Do not use as overfitting prevention
+  - Use for: compress data, speedup learning, visualize.

 ## Type of problems: